industrial-edge/pingpong-csharp/README.md

   * [Licence and Legal Information](#licence-and-legal-information)

 ## Description
-This repository contains the source files to build the Databus Ping Pong example application in C#.
+This repository contains the source files to build the Databus Ping Pong application example implemented C#.
 Please refer to the [main repository](https://github.com/industrial-edge/databus-ping-pong) for more information about this application example.

 ### Overview

-This implementation of the Databus Ping Pong uses a multi-stage process for building the docker image to keep the image size as small as possible.
+This implementation of the Databus Ping Pong application example uses a multi-stage process for building the docker image to keep the image size as small as possible.
 The two ``FROM`` Statements in the [Dockerfile](src/Dockerfile) separate the build process into two stages.
 The fist one is compiling the source code to a executable which then gets copied to the second stage which will be the final image for the application.
 Please refer to the the [docker documentation](https://docs.docker.com/develop/develop-images/multistage-build/) for more information regarding multi-stage builds.